Samsung to begin investing in second semiconductor chip line

 Analysts say if the second semiconductor manufacturing line is completed on a schedule that is common in the industry, Samsung is expected to mass produce chips from the newly built line around 2020, which can soften prices of memory chips.

 “Currently prices in memory chips are too high with tight supply.
-Not only Samsung but other chipmakers are boosting investments, which I think is positive in a way that it can lower prices,” said Greh Noh, an analyst at HMC Investment and Securities.
+Not only Samsung but other chipmakers are boosting investments, which I think is positive in a way that it can lower prices,” said Greg Noh, an analyst at HMC Investment and Securities.

 Samsung’s first semiconductor production line at Pyeongtaek began mass production in July last year.